-Specific information on how to prepare for flooding is available on the Environment Agency’s website.
-It includes guidance on preparing your home or business for flooding, including how to access Floodline Warnings Direct.
+Specific information on how to prepare for flooding is available on the Environment Agency’s website (external link).
+It includes guidance on preparing your home or business for flooding, including how to access Floodline Warnings Direct (external link).

 Floodline Warnings Direct is a free service which sends you a direct message when flooding is expected and may affect your property.
 Flood warnings will give you time to prepare for flooding which could save you time, money and heartache.
 You can receive warnings by telephone, mobile, email, SMS text message or fax, whichever you prefer.

-For more information on severe weather warnings, see the Met Office weather forecasts and warnings guide.
+For more information on severe weather warnings, see the Met Office weather forecasts and warnings guide (external link).

 The NHS provides information on coping in hot weather.

 Loss of gas, electricity, water or communications

 Your gas, electricity, water and communications suppliers will be able to provide support and advice.